sienar-cms/sienar-core/README.md

 [//]: # ()
 [//]: # (The `Sienar.MauiPlugin` does the same thing as `Sienar.WasmPlugin` and `Sienar.WebPlugin`, but for .NET MAUI Blazor Hybrid apps.)

+## Sienar architecture

+Sienar uses separate packages for supplying certain architecture-specific functionality.
+For example, instead of tying developers to a specific technology like EntityFramework, developers can choose to implement the `IRepository` interface using whatever backend they choose.
+Some common implementations have already been created for you, and only need to be plugged into your app.

+### Sienar.Architecture.EntityFramework

+The `Sienar.Architecture.EntityFramework` package supplies `IRepository` implementations that use EntityFramework as the backing store.
+This is appropriate for most web apps that use EntityFramework, as well as many desktop and mobile clients that need to store information in a database.

+### Sienar.Architecture.Rest

+The `Sienar.Architecture.Rest` package supplies `IRepository` implementations that use REST APIs as the backing store.
+This can be useful for Blazor WASM clients and desktop/mobile clients that need to store information remotely on a web server.

 ## Other resources

 The documentation can be found at [sienar.io](https://sienar.io).